open-learning/git4ol/instructions.md

 We extend this format to:

 ```
-Title as one line
+Title as one line of plain text

 ---
 propery: value
 ---

-# Markdown
+Further text as multiple lines of markdown
 ```